 Match up the two shorter edges of your neckline band , and sew 1/4” (0.6cm) from the raw edge using either a zig-zag stitch or an overlocker/serger.
 See my zig-zag stitch above?
 It’s not super wide or long, it’s just enough to allow the fabric to stretch.

-One of my favourite tips for sewing knits on a regular sewing machine is to lower your foot pressure if your machine will allow.
+One of my favourite tips for sewing knits on a regular sewing machine is to lower your foot pressure if your machine will allow it.
 A regular presser foot pressure is great for most sewing, but I find for knits, less foot pressure results in less rippling in your fabric.

 If you’d like more of my tips for sewing with stretch fabrics on a regular machine, check out this post.